Slow Down, Move Over

 Slow Down, Move Over saves lives.

-• Penalties include a minimum fine of $490 and three demerit points upon conviction
+• A minimum fine of $490 and three demerit points upon conviction

 Distracted driving.